TheRandomLabs/Scoop-Spotify/README.md

 	$ scoop bucket add spotify https://github.com/TheRandomLabs/Scoop-Spotify.git

+...I've spent an unhealthy amount of time on automating all of this.

 ## Installing and customizing Spotify

 First, the latest version of Spotify should be installed: